-The green-backed camaroptera or bleating bush warbler (Camaroptera brachyura) is a small bird closely related to cisticolas.
+The green-backed camaroptera (Camaroptera brachyura), or bleating bush warbler, is a small bird closely related to cisticolas.
 It is a widespread and common breeder along the southeast coast of Africa.
 It is only 11.5 cm (4.5 in) long with a green back, olive wings and light grey underparts.
 Both sexes are similar.
 Juveniles are smaller with a pale yellow chest.
 It is very similar to the grey-backed camaroptera (Camaroptera brevicaudata) which is grey all over and only green on wings and tail.
-The two species are by many considered to be the same species but different subspecies.
+The two species are by many considered to be the same species, the bleating camaroptera, but different subspecies.

 The green-backed camaroptera is often found in dense cover not too far from the ground.
 It prefers moist bush near watercourses in savanna woodland.
 It is also found along forest edges, gardens and parks.
 It mainly feeds on invertebrates in low understory bushes and branches in dense cover.
 It is not uncommon to see it close to humans and other larger animals as it will try to catch disturbed prey.